Contulmo

-Contulmo (Mapudungun: "place of transit") is a Chilean town and commune in Arauco Province, Biobío Region.
+Contulmo (Mapudungun: "place of transit") /es/ is a Chilean town and commune in Arauco Province, Biobío Region.
 Colonized by Germans of Berlin since 1884.

 History

 In December 1612, a group made up of three religious Jesuit missionaries and five Mapuche leaders were murdered by a fit of rage by the Mapuche leader Anganamón, from a nearby community, who wanted back some of his wives who had escaped from him.
 This event marked the end of the so-called "Defensive War", a military strategy of the Spanish Empire against the Mapuches in those territories during the Arauco War.

 In 1884, a group of 48 Protestant German families arrived from Berlin and its surroundings, in the former Kingdom of Prussia.
 The German missionary ordained Methodist pastor in the United States but with a Lutheran training from his childhood and youth, Oskar von Barchwitz-Krauser, held conferences in the German capital to gather people who wanted to emigrate to the historic region of Araucanía, in Southern Chile, to found a community governed by Christian principles.
 The colonizers left from Berlin to Hamburg to embark to Liverpool, where after making a stop in Rio de Janeiro, they crossed the Strait of Magellan to reach the Chilean port of Talcahuano in April 1884.
 The urbanization tasks were difficult, in an area in the middle of the Coastal mountain range and with dense swamps and wooded vegetation.
 The first elected mayor of the commune of Contulmo was the German naturalized Chilean Paul Kortwich in 1918.